Kenny Wallace: Broadcasting and other ventures

+In 2005, as part of Speed Channel's NASCAR coverage, Wallace co-hosted the popular pre-race program NASCAR RaceDay alongside John Roberts, offering analysis and interviews ahead of races.
+In 2023 Wallace and Robert's reunited to cover several races during that years NASCAR cup series season.

+Following his retirement from NASCAR in 2015 Wallace worked as a reporter for Fox Sports serving as a reporter during NASCAR events till 2017.
+He also occasionally served as a broadcaster for NASCAR Truck Series events.
+Wallace later explained why he left the job in 2023, claiming that he did not enjoy spending so much time in airports while traveling for the job.

+From 2015 to 2017, Wallace worked for SiriusXM NASCAR Radio as co-host of The Late Shift alongside former NHL player Colton Parayko.

+Wallace started a personal YouTube channel in 2021, where he talks about motorsports.
+As of 2026, he has amassed over 158 thousand subscribers.
+He is known for his expansive and comedic personality which he displays during videos.

+Since 2024, Wallace has also co-hosted the Herm & Schrader podcast alongside Ken Schrader.
+Produced by Dirty Mo Media, the podcast cover spersonal racing stories and conducts interviews with active racers.

 Personal life

 Wallace is a member of a large racing family.
 Wallace's father, Russ, was a prolific winner on Midwestern short tracks in the 1960s and 1970s.
 Kenny and his older brothers, Rusty Wallace and Mike Wallace, followed in their father's footsteps.
 Rusty is the 1989 NASCAR Winston Cup Series champion and winner of 55 Cup Series races.
 Mike is a winner of four Nationwide Series and five Camping World Truck Series races.
 Rusty's son, Steve Wallace, is a former Nationwide Series driver, and Mike's daughter, Chrissy Wallace, has participated in multiple Nationwide Series and Camping World Truck Series races.